jdh2358/py4science/examples/sphinx_qs/extensions.rst

 groups, eg numpy and ipython.
 We're collecting these in this tutorial and showing you how to install and use them for your own project.
-First let's grab the python extension files from the :file:`sphinxext` directory from svn (see :ref:`getting-the-data`, and install them in our :file:`py4sci` project :file:`sphinxext` directory::
+First let's grab the python extension files from the :file:`sphinxext` directory from svn (see :ref:`fetching-the-data`, and install them in our :file:`py4sci` project :file:`sphinxext` directory::

     home:~/tmp/py4sci> mkdir sphinxext